dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 The image can be built with `Docker build . -t memcached-dtrace` in this directory, producing a Memcached image with dtrace probes.

-During the configure process, I can see that it finds the dtrace stub:
+During the configure process, this output indicates it finds the Dtrace stub:

 ```
 ...